unl-nimbus-lab/bag2csv/README.md

-A Python script first reads messages for a given topic from a ROS bag file, and writes them to a CSV file.
-Matlab scripts then load the CSV file into a workspace.
+bag2csv.py reads data from ROS bag files.
+The script can display information on the information contained therein, or convert the published messages to CSV files. genericExtractor.m can read these CSV files into a Matlab workspace.